 Departmental researchers have institutional access to advanced ground-based telescopes worldwide, including the 6.5-m twin Magellan Telescopes and the South Pole Telescope, with its ongoing development of powerful new imagers for measuring the cosmic microwave background.
-Researchers also make use of a number of leading space telescopes, including Hubble, Kepler and Fermi and the Chandra X-ray Observatory, and are actively developing forefront programs for cutting-edge facilties, such as the Extreme Universe Space Observatory (EUSO), Probe of Extreme Multi-Messenger Astrophysics (POEMMA), James Webb Space Telescope (JWST), Wide Field Infrared Survey Telescope (WFIRST), Transiting Exoplanet Survey Satellite (TESS), Stratospheric Observatory for Infrared Astronomy (SOFIA) and Large Synoptic Survey Telescope (LSST).
+Researchers also make use of a number of leading space telescopes, including Hubble, Kepler and Fermi and the Chandra X-ray Observatory, and are actively developing forefront programs for cutting-edge facilties, such as the Extreme Universe Space Observatory (EUSO), Probe of Extreme Multi-Messenger Astrophysics (POEMMA), James Webb Space Telescope (JWST), Nancy Grace Roman Space Telescope (NGRST), Transiting Exoplanet Survey Satellite (TESS), SDSS-V, and Large Synoptic Survey Telescope (LSST).

 The University of Chicago is a founding member of the world's largest optical telescope, the 25-meter Giant Magellan Telescope (GMT), now under construction in the Chilean Andes, with first light expected early in the next decade.
-We are a leader in cosmic ray detection at the Auger Observatory, and are home to the Pritzker Nanofabrication Facility and an ISO Class 5 cleanroom.
+We are a leader in cosmic ray detection at the Auger Observatory, a collaborator in the SkAI Institute for AI in Astronomy, and are home to the Pritzker Nanofabrication Facility and an ISO Class 5 cleanroom.

 Key partnerships with Argonne and Fermilab National Laboratories enable collaborations with research groups in quantum science and particle physics, as well as access to facilities for nanofabrication, particle detector development, and supercomputing resources.